 The number of accepted transfer credits will affect the total cost and length of each program.
 Please refer to the Transfer Credit (Graduate)/Transfer Student Admissions (Undergrad) section for additional information.
 A maximum of 90 (ninety) undergraduate credits graded B or higher from a regionally accredited institution may be applied to a Utica College undergraduate program at the time of matriculation.
-A maximum of six graduate credits graded B or higher from a regionally accredited institution may be applied to a Utica College graduate program at the time of matriculation.
+A maximum of six graduate program at the time of matriculation a Utica College graduate program at the time of matriculation.